 Ey Up prides itself on being a ‘not for profit’ festival where all our proceeds, after outlay go directly to charitable causes.

 All our staff are volunteers, some of which work tirelessly throughout the year to ensure everyone has a safe and unforgettable weekend.

 Ey Up Mi’ Duck festival is a warm and welcoming event, with a family feel.
-There are two stages running alternately to ensure there are no clashes and everyone can see everyone who they want to, with music generally from 11.30am until 11pm.
-There is a strict 11 o’clock curfew outdoors to make sure our neighbours can get some sleep, but the fun and music continue well into the night in the club house.
+There are two stages running alternately to ensure there are no clashes and everyone can see everyone who they want to, with music generally from lunchtime until 11pm.
+There is a strict 11 o’clock curfew outdoors to make sure our neighbours can get some sleep.
 This is often when the magic happens as bands and solo artists will take to the floor and perform spontaneously together in an open mic/jam style to close the evening.

-On site there are fully functioning flushing toilets, showers and a breakfast menu in the club each morning.
+On site there are fully functioning flushing toilets and showers.
+Breakfast will be available from the nearby community centre.
 Dogs are more than welcome as long as they and their humans are well behaved.
-Owners are expected to clean up after their pets, there isn’t any excuse for leaving mess around where people are walking and children are playing.
+Owners are expected to clean up after their pets; there isn’t any excuse for leaving mess around where people are walking and children are playing.

-We have a range of stalls , gifts, foods, drinks and children’s entertainment.
+We have a range of stalls: gifts, foods, drinks, clothing and more.
 We have themed days for everyone to enter into the fun and showcase their creativity and sense of humour.

 What’s in the name

 The festival is family run by the Seabridges and their friends, it is their grandma (mamma) that collected rubber ducks in her bathroom and after she passed somehow that inspired them to call the festival “Ey Up Mi’ Duck” in her name, after all what could be more Derbyshire than that.